bfpinkerton/CAT_DBMS/README.md

   <li>Additional Features may be added at a later date!</li>
 </ul>

-This application's sourcecode is made public at the request of me for education.
+This application's sourcecode is made public at my request for educational purposes.